JianMeng/jianmeng.github.com/_posts/2021-02-20-poka-yoke-update-firmware.md

 Now that bastard become legitimate citizen in  "4.12.1 Firmware Update - Remote Access" of [site supervisor user guide](https://climate.emerson.com/documents/site-supervisor-user-guide-rev-17-en-us-6471528.pdf).

 The agile process sometime hinder people design.
 One day later my designer encouraged me to be a designer.
 It  astonish me.
 I admit I have good sense of appreciating beauty.
 But make myself a Vinci is another thing.
 I am bad at colors.
 Above work started by good willness to help people reduce they day work.
 Innovate is not like your payroll received every month punctuality.
 I did a lot observation and learning.
 Then I know what I can improve.
-But making that one of my title got me more chance to be fired. :D
+But making innovate as my everyday output only got me more chance to be fired. :D